ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

 [Contact us](/governance/contacts/) if you’re having problems.

 **Agent names** must match a unique namestring, not necessarily the preferred name.
-If you are loading “John Smith” and there are three John Smiths in Arctos, you might create a new name “John Smith (my project)” and use that namestring in your data.
-Once loaded, the records will display preferred name, and agent name “John Smith (my project)” may be removed.
+If you are loading "John Smith" and there are three John Smiths in Arctos, you might create a new name "John Smith (my project)" and use that namestring in your data.
+Once loaded, the records will display preferred name, and agent name "John Smith (my project)" may be removed.

 Special note primarily for botanists: The bulkloader requires taxonomy.scientific_name, not taxonomy.display_name.
-That is, “Carex bigelowii subsp. lugens” rather than “*Carex bigelowii* Torr. subsp. *lugens* (Holm) T.V.Egorova”.
+That is, "Carex bigelowii subsp. lugens" rather than "*Carex bigelowii* Torr. subsp. *lugens* (Holm) T.V.Egorova".

 Any of the following are acceptable taxon name values (current 23Aug2011). ref.
 [cttaxa_formula](http://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxa_formula)

--   Formula “A”: An exact match to any accepted taxonomy.scientific_name
+-   Formula "A": An exact match to any accepted taxonomy.scientific_name
     -   Sorex cinereus
     -   Soricidae
--   Formula “A sp.”: Any accepted taxonomy.scientific_name where scientific name is also genus plus ” sp.”
+-   Formula "A sp.": Any accepted taxonomy.scientific_name where scientific name is also genus plus " sp."
     -   Sorex sp.
--   Formula “A cf.”: Any accepted taxonomy.scientific_name plus ” cf.”
+-   Formula "A cf.": Any accepted taxonomy.scientific_name plus " cf."
     -   Sorex cf.
--   Formula “A ?”: Any accepted taxonomy.scientific_name plus ” ?”
+-   Formula "A ?": Any accepted taxonomy.scientific_name plus " ?"
     -   Sorex ?
--   Formula “A x B”: Any two accepted taxonomy.scientific_names separated by ” x ”
+-   Formula "A x B": Any two accepted taxonomy.scientific_names separated by " x "
     -   Sorex cinereus x Sorex yukonicus
--   Formula “A or B”: Any two accepted taxonomy.scientific_names separated by ” or ”
+-   Formula "A or B": Any two accepted taxonomy.scientific_names separated by " or "
     -   Sorex cinereus or Sorex yukonicus
--   Formula “A and B”: Any two accepted taxonomy.scientific_names separated by ” and ”
+-   Formula "A and B": Any two accepted taxonomy.scientific_names separated by " and "
     -   Sorex cinereus and Sorex yukonicus
--   Formula “A {string}”: Any valid taxonomy.scientific_name, followed by a space, followed by an opening curly bracket, followed by a verbatim identification, followed by a closing curly bracket.
+-   Formula "A {string}": Any valid taxonomy.scientific_name, followed by a space, followed by an opening curly bracket, followed by a verbatim identification, followed by a closing curly bracket.
-    -   Sorex {Sorex new species “my name”}
+    -   Sorex {Sorex new species "my name"}
     -   unidentifiable {granite}

 Be sure anything coming from other applications